 The insurer objected to the penalty and argued that it had no reason to question the job description that it gave to the attending physician until after the claimant had given her affidavit during the reconsideration proceeding.
 The Workers’ Compensation Board affirmed her work disability award and the penalty because if the insurer was uncertain at the time of claim closure exactly what the attending physician had said about the claimant’s disability, it could have simply requested clarification from the physician.
 The insurer’s “mistake” would have cost the worker a substantial amount of disability benefits if she had not challenged the insurer’s closure of her claim.

 It is always a good idea to have an experienced workers’ compensation attorney review your case to look for errors or omissions by the insurance company.
-There is never any charge for a consultation.
+There is never any charge for a case evaluation.
 If you have any questions regarding your Oregon workers’ compensation claim, please contact the law office of Philip H. Garrow at 541-382-3736.

 In a recent decision, the Worker’s Compensation Board disagreed with a reduction in an injured worker’s disability award.
 A Medical Arbiter, appointed to evaluate a worker’s permanent disability, had reduced the injured worker’s award because he thought that 50% of the worker’s reduced range of motion was due to a preexisting condition.
 Oregon law states that when an injured worker has a preexisting condition that is either arthritis, or another condition that was diagnosed and treated before the work injury, the amount of permanent disability is “apportioned,” or reduced, by the amount of contribution from the preexisting condition.
 The Board said that the worker’s preexisting spondylosis was not a legally recognized preexisting condition that would allow for a reduction and the State did not accurately apply the law.
 The Board increased the worker’s disability award accordingly.